-It is critical to have the stories of these victims in order to put faces on the problem.
-Bare numbers do not enable the public to think about it.
-Predatory crime in medicine needs to have a face put on it or the public will continue to allow health workers to persuade them to dismiss the facts uncritically.
+It is critical to have the stories of these victims known by them and everyone else in order to put faces on the problem.
+Bare numbers do not enable people to think intelligently about it.
+Predatory crime in medicine needs to have a face put on it or the everyone will continue to allow health workers to persuade them to dismiss the facts uncritically.

 There are a few such stories elsewhere on this site (like James Burt), and more on the web, but there also needs to be discussion of theory.

 Currently, in spite of all the testimony and statistics to verify that surgeons and nurses commit criminal acts against patients, the subject is treated by health care as though it is not worthy of discussion.
 For instance, one of the lines most often repeated by patient safety advocates is: "We don't believe people go to work to to a bad job," as though there never had been a serial killer or a pedophile in medicine.
-So lets put aside blaming the bad people in their midst and just deal with the Routine Activity Theory of Crime.
+So for a moment lets indulge their fantasy about there being no bad people in their midst and their fantasy about no one going to work to do a bad job and just deal with the Routine Activity Theory of Crime.

 Any patient safety effort that does not begin by addressing the problem of crime against patients ignores the most fundamental problem

 Routine Activity Theory says that crimes occur when three conditions are present:

 1) a suitable target is available